phillprice/phillprice.com/content/photo/portrait-of-an-unknown-man/index.md

 - "canon 5d mk2"
 - "canon 5d mkii"
 ---
 Straight from the 5D'II (as I'm calling it now) here's a portrait of an unknown man in sculpture, at the British Museum.
-Again ist's 70~mm f2.8 ISO 4000 macro. - <a href="/photos/2008/12/08/portrait-of-an-unknown-man"></a>
+Again ist's 70~mm f2.8 ISO 4000 macro.<a href="/photos/2008/12/08/portrait-of-an-unknown-man"></a>